solita/solita.github.com/_posts/2012-12-10-codetasting.md

 [![steve_asiakkaat](/img/codetasting/small/steve_asiakkaat.jpg)](/img/codetasting/steve_asiakkaat.jpg)

-Anyways, back to the programme.
+Anyway, back to the programme.
 We started with lightweight propaganda since we were anxious to get started with the real stuff.
 You can see [Ari](http://github.com/aautio) presenting our customers in the picture above in our very nice movie theater called Steve, named after Steve Jobs.

 [![esko_esittelee](/img/codetasting/small/esko_esittelee.jpg)](/img/codetasting/esko_esittelee.jpg)